-(93 days) Cucurbita pepo var. ovifera Open-pollinated.
+Cucurbita pepo var. ovifera (93 days) Open-pollinated.
 Anyone who sees these tiny 2–3" adorable green-and-white striped bottle gourds falls in love with them.
 They generated quite a buzz at our Common Ground Fair booth exhibit.
-We received a nice letter from Junior Gordon of Primm Springs, TN, the original source for this delightful conversation piece.
-Gordon says these are better known as spinning gourds and advises us to select our seed crops for short, fairly thick straight necks and to rogue out those with the longer crooked necks that won’t spin as well.
+Junior Gordon of Primm Springs, TN, the original source for this delightful conversation piece, says these are better known as spinning gourds and advises us to select our seed crops for short, fairly thick straight necks and to rogue out those with the longer crooked necks that won’t spin as well.
 To spin them “take the neck between your middle finger and thumb and snap your fingers with a quick action.”
 Kids in Tennessee used to bring them to school as toys.
 Rampant vines are extremely prolific producers of the small fruits.
 Hard shells dry to tan color. ②

 1908 Tennessee Dancing Gourd

 Log in to start or resume an order

 One of the oldest domesticated species.
 Pepo derives from the Greek pepon, meaning ‘ripened by the sun.’
 They have hard 5-sided ribbed stems, and fruits are usually ribbed.
 They also include summer squashes and small gourds, as well as some pumpkins.

 About 500 seeds/oz.

 Days to maturity are from emergence after direct sowing.